 If you are visiting Reykjavík in summer, you can always spend a sun-drenched day in one of the capital’s public parks.
 These include the spacious Klambratún, a large area of greenery harbouring the museum Kjarvalsstaðir and sporting apparatus such as a volleyball net and frisbee golf court.

 Another park of note is Hljómskálagarðurinn, a picturesque esplanade boasting a pavilion and a small sculpture garden, located right by the city pond.

-Another local activity favoured amongst Icelandic families is to pay a visit to said pond, known as Tjörnin, a precious inner-city gem.
+Another local activity favoured amongst Icelandic families is to pay a visit to the said pond, known as Tjörnin, a precious inner-city gem.
 Local children have for decades enjoyed bringing bread to feed the ducks and swans that harbour the pond.

-However, lately it is not suggested that the birds should be fed in summer, since their food sources are already plentiful and the bread will not only upset their stomachs but lure predatory seagulls that prey on the chicks.
+However, lately, it is not suggested that the birds should be fed in summer since their food sources are already plentiful and the bread will not only upset their stomachs but lure predatory seagulls that prey on the chicks.
 If you feel the need to feed the birds then opt for lettuce, corn or peas.

 Seemingly floating on top of this scenic body of water is the landmark building of Reykjavík City Hall.
 After taking your kids to explore the famous 3D map of Iceland, located within the building, you can get your hands on the Reykjavík City Card, the most surefire way of exploring the culture and attractions of Reykjavík if you are spending much time in the capital.

 The Reykjavík City Card is available for both children and adults, for either 24, 48 or 72 hours, and by purchasing it, you receive unlimited access to almost all city museums and galleries.
 These include the Árbær Open Air Museum, an interactive Adventureland where kids can explore different time periods of Iceland’s history.